AutoCAD Beginner Guide — Learn AutoCAD Quickly

 Layers and Colors — Organizing Your Work

-AutoCAD 2D vs AutoCAD 3D – What’s the Difference?
+AutoCAD 2D vs 3D — Understanding the Difference

 - Not using layers properly — leads to messy files.